By Eric Stephenson, LMT

 Pre- and Postevent Sports Massage

-• Pre-event: This approach finds the massage therapist avoiding deep pressure on the athlete and instead employing lighter, faster movements to energize the nervous system rather than relax it.
+• Pre-event: This approach finds the sports massage therapist avoiding deep pressure on the athlete and instead employing lighter, faster movements to energize the nervous system rather than relax it.
 This would typically fall into a full-body approach with gentle joint movements and stretching.

 • Postevent: This session is intended to help calm the nervous system, reduce pain, and help restore muscles to their normal resting length.
 This would typically fall into a full-body approach with gentle movements and light stretching.